a8truong/hextech-vs-mt-analysis/README.md

 ### Missingness Dependency

 When we did permutation testing to see if the missingess of hextech kills were dependent on the results column, we received a p-value of 1.0, meaning that it is extremely unlikely that the missingness of hextech kills are dependent on results.
+Making them not MAR in relation to results.

 When we did permutation testing to see if the missingness of hextech kills were depending on the results column, we received a p-value of 0.0, meaning that it is extremely likely that the missingness of hextech kills are dependent on the league.
+Making them MAR in relation to results.

 ## Hypothesis Testing

 Our null hypothesis was that having at least one hextech dragon kill or at least one mountain dragon kill equally increases the odds of winning.
 Our alternative hypothesis was that having at least one hextech dragon increases the odds of winning more than having at least one mountain dragon kill.
 Our test statistic was the difference of means of the results of matches that had at least one hextech dragon kill and matches that had at least one mountain dragon kill.
 This was a good choice for answering our question because we were effectively comparing the win ratios between dragon types.
+We did a permutation test, shuffling the results colunm.
 Our resulting p-value was 0.0383, which is below the .05 significance level.
 With this, we reject the null hypothesis that the influence of dragon kills are the same for both types, and conclude that hextech dragon kills are likely to increase the odds of winning more than mountain dragon kills.